swift-server-community/mqtt-nio/README.md

 ```
 ## WebSockets and SSL

-There is support for WebSockets and SSL connections.
+There is support for WebSockets and TLS connections.
 You can enable these through the `Configuration` provided at initialization.
-I have only been able to verify these work with a small number of servers, so am not sure if the implementation of these is complete.
+For TLS connections set`Configuration.useSSL` to `true` and provide your SSL certificates via the `Configuration.tlsConfiguration` struct.
+For WebSockets set `Configuration.useWebSockets` to `true` and set the URL path in `Configuration.webSocketsURLPath`.